erlang/otp/lib/wx/doc/notes.md

 %CopyrightEnd%
 -->
-# wxErlang Release Notes
+# Wx Release Notes

-This document describes the changes made to the wxErlang application.
+This document describes the changes made to the Wx application.

 ## Wx 2.4.1